firezone/firezone/docs/docs/deploy/reverse-proxies/README.md

 ## Introduction

-Firezone comes with a bundled [Nginx](https://www.nginx.com/) reverse-proxy, however, in some cases you might want to deploy your own server such as when using behind your own load-balancer.
+Firezone comes with a bundled [Nginx](https://www.nginx.com/) reverse proxy, however, in some cases you might want to deploy your own server such as when using behind your own load balancer.

-## Requisites
+## Prerequisites

-Below you will find the requirements in order to setup firezone and the reverse-proxies.
+Below you will find the requirements in order to setup Firezone and the reverse-proxies.

 ### Firezone configuration requirements